I can't afford my mortgage, what can I do?

 5. Take out a Fraction Mortgage

-You could wait until the end of the five-year loan period and then renew, or maybe you’ll be in a better position at that point and can pay back the loan in full.
+You can wait until the end of the five-year loan period and then renew, or maybe you’ll be in a better position at that point and can pay back the loan in full.
 Or, you might decide to sell your home.
 The point is, you have flexibility and don’t have to stick to a monthly schedule if that doesn’t work for your personal finances.

 Need a break from monthly mortgage payments?